ManlyMarco/KoikatuGameplayMods/README.md

 # KK_OrthographicCamera
 Plugin that allows using of the orthographic (parallel projection) camera mode.
 This is the effect that is used in isometric games like for example Diablo 2 and Fallout 2.
+### Requirements
+Works under BepInEx v4.x and needs latest BepisPlugins.
+Put the .dll inside your BepInEx folder.
+### How to use
 To toggle between perspective (normal) and orthographic camera mode press the I key (can be changed in settings) and then use your mouse scroll wheel to zoom in and out.

-### Requirements
-Works under BepInEx with Harmony.
-Needs latest BepisPlugins - universal ConfigurationManager is used for mod settings.
+The plugin works both in main game and studio.